MicrosoftDocs/win32/desktop-src/medfound/mf-asfstreamconfig-leakybucket1-attribute.md

-﻿---
-Description: 'Sets the average &\#0034;leaky bucket&\#0034; parameters (see Remarks) for encoding a Windows Media file.
-Set this attribute by using the IMFASFStreamConfig interface.' ms.assetid: '5aa570eb-1004-4942-9a63-b8f6373d4e53'
-title: 'MF\_ASFSTREAMCONFIG\_LEAKYBUCKET1 attribute'
 ---
+Description: Sets the average &\#0034;leaky bucket&\#0034; parameters (see Remarks) for encoding a Windows Media file.
+Set this attribute by using the IMFASFStreamConfig interface. ms.assetid: 5aa570eb-1004-4942-9a63-b8f6373d4e53
+title: MF\_ASFSTREAMCONFIG\_LEAKYBUCKET1 attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # MF\_ASFSTREAMCONFIG\_LEAKYBUCKET1 attribute

 Sets the average "leaky bucket" parameters (see Remarks) for encoding a Windows Media file.
-Set this attribute by using the [**IMFASFStreamConfig**](imfasfstreamconfig.md) interface.
+Set this attribute by using the [**IMFASFStreamConfig**](/windows/win32/wmcontainer/nn-wmcontainer-imfasfstreamconfig?branch=master) interface.

 ## Data type